tmkop/tinyconflictfleetmaker/README.md

 Version 0.2, 11/6/2025

 This is a tool to help create fleets for the TTRP Tiny Conflict.
 It follows a very simple drag and drop workflow with minimal automatic calculations.
+This is a small project for a small friend circle, not intended to be rigerous or of a quality to be shared.

 ## Important Issues!